cfgong/kin/README.md

 *A Web Application UI to help people maintain and strengthen their social relationships.*

 ### Overview
-_How might we enable people to maintain and strengthen their social relationships?_
 #### Features
 * Create relationship-type categories
 * Add people to categories